Table of contents

 The main difference is length and contents.
 A CV is typically longer and more detailed than a resume.
 A CV is usually at least two pages long and sometimes much longer depending on the applicant’s career level.

-So, how do you know whether to write a resume or a CV for the role you’re seeking?
+So, do you need to write a CV or a resume for the job you’re applying to?
+How do you know?
 It’s simple: If you’re applying for a job in Europe, you should always write a CV.
-Typically, if you’re applying for a job in the U.S., make a resume.
+Typically, if you’re applying for a job in the U.S., you’ll need to stick with a resume.
+But this isn’t always the case.

-For American job applicants, there’s one exception — certain professional fields in the U.S., like law, medicine and academia, typically call for a CV
+For American job applicants, there’s one exception — certain professional fields in the U.S., like law, medicine and academia, use a CV instead.
+For those fields, you’ll need to learn how to write a CV that showcases your qualifications.

 Need a resume instead?
 Learn how to write a resume using our comprehensive guide.